When to visit the vet?

 Frequently asked questions (FAQs)

-9. Can a special diet help?
+Can a special diet help?
 A special diet can be part of the treatment plan to support heart health.
-This may include a low-salt diet and nutritional supplements that promote heart function.
-It is important to discuss all dietary changes with a veterinarian.
+This may include a low-salt diet and supplements that support heart function.
+It’s important to discuss any dietary changes with a veterinarian.